gciano/watson-cognitive-moderator-microservice/README.md

 # Create a cognitive moderator chatbot for anger detection, natural language understanding and explicit images removal
 In this developer journey, we will create a chatbot using IBM Functions and Watson Services.
-The Assistant flow will be enhanced by using Natural Language Understanding to identify entities and using Tone Analyzer to detect customer emotions.
-For FAQs, a call to the Discovery service will use passage retrieval to pull answers from a collection of documents.
+The chatbot flow will be enhanced by using Visual Recognition and Natural Language Understanding to identify and remove explicit images and or detect anger and ugly messages

 When the reader has completed this journey, they will understand how to: